On shared unceded L̓il̓wat7úl and Sḵwx̱wú7mesh territory

 • 1 Accessible washroom provided in both houses

-Reduce the waste: Pack in what you pack out, bring your own reusable plates, cutlery and cups, use the in-park waste, recycling, compost receptacles.
+Reduce waste: Pack in what you pack out, bring your own reusable plates, cutlery and cups, use the in-park waste, recycling, compost receptacles.

 Share the space: Be conscientious of the space you use – limit your items to the size of a blanket if possible.
 Refrain from playing sports around lots people.
 Do not erect tents (the use of pegs are against the Parks Bylaw) as it impedes line of sight, takes up a lot of space and can damage irrigation lines.